 Using Body Language to Sell a LieIs it possible?
 Yes, but it's very difficult.
 Remember, you are programmed at a subconscious level to perform the cues that will give you away.
 A famous example of someone trying to hide their body language and failing is Richard Nixon.
 When the later-disgraced US president gave a well-rehearsed speech in front of the world about the reasons for the military incursions into Cambodia during the US-Vietnam War, the tone of his voice was smooth, and his body cues were all congruent with telling the truth.
 Well nearly.
 Some sharp-eyed cameraman spotted that Nixon had his fist clenched so tight his knuckles were white.
 Nixon was trying to keep a tight hold of his lie so no one else would detect it.

-The biggest thing in your favour is not your ability to suppress the tells or deliver false ones, but the observer's inability to read them accurately.
+The biggest thing in your favor is not your ability to suppress the tells or deliver false ones, but the observer's inability to read them accurately.
 That will give you a lot of "plausible deniability" space to play in.
 He will never be sure from your body language alone that you're lying.
 You must keep your confidence in that idea.

 The biggest danger you face is when someone knows just one or two body-language signals and takes them as gospel.
 For example, if you were to look top right just before telling your boss you're late because you ran over a cat, he might say: "That's a lie.
 You looked top right."
 As we've repeatedly stated, one tell does not a fact make.
 But, if your boss thinks it does, you've got quite a job on your hands to undermine his confidence (albeit unfounded confidence) in his own assessment.